A Special Open Enrollment season is happening now. Here are answers to some common enrollment and subsidies questions.

-Keep it simple: if you got subsidies in 2018, or if you may be eligible for subsidies in 2019, get out there to look at new plans and re-enroll in subsidies during the 2019 open enrollment period.
+Keep it simple: if you got subsidies in 2020, or if you may be eligible for subsidies in 2021, call us to look at new plans and re-enroll in subsidies during the 2021 open enrollment period.

 - Government Exchanges: You’ve probably heard about the government-run health insurance exchange in your state.
 Through the government exchange website, you can apply for government subsidies and enroll in a limited selection of subsidy-eligible health insurance plans.